bw-math/bw-math/source/assignments/classwork/statistics/02_GRAPHICAL_REPRESENTATIONS.rst

 Use this information to answer the following questions.

-1. Construct a frequency distribution with 8 classes.
+1. Construct a frequency distribution for the *follower count* of the top twenty Twitter users.
+Use 8 classes for this sample of data.

     a.
 Find the class width.